 People with cardiovascular conditions and mobility impairments are highly discouraged from visiting Bovolo Tower in Venice.

-Photographs are allowed only for non-professional purposes and without flash; photo and video shoots can only be made with prior permission from the management.
+Photographs are allowed only for non-professional purposes and without flash; the use of tripods and selfie-sticks is prohibited.
+Photo and video shoots can only be made with prior permission from the management.

 The palace and the staircase can be closed at any time and without notice for reasons of force majeure and/or safety.
 When possible, prompt notification via email of such variations will be given along with instructions on alternative ways of using the service and/or how to ask for a ticket refund.